hashicorp/katakoda/vault-raft/step3.md

 Inside the **storage** stanza, two-sets of **`retry_join`** parameters are defined.
 One points to the `node1` API address (`http://127.0.0.1:8200`), and another points to the `node2` API address (`http://127.0.0.1:2200`).
 If the connection details of all nodes are known beforehand, configure the `retry_join` so that the node will automatically join the raft cluster upon start up.

-> **NOTE:** When using the Shamir's secret sharing algorithm, the joined node will still need to be unsealed manually.

 Execute the following command to start `node3`: